7 Ways Your Lifestyle Affects Your Sleep

 Another cause of insomnia, especially in teenagers, is spending too much time on social media until the wee hours of the morning.
 As mentioned above, the light coming from the gadgets can affect your circadian rhythm that regulates your sleep.
 However, the presence of light is not the only reason you’re not falling asleep.

 Anxiety, which can be caused by fear of missing out (FOMO) or stress from social media posts, can also rob you of your sleep.
-Sometimes, information overload from the Internet can trigger panic attacks for those suffering from anxiety disorder already.
+Sometimes, information overload from the Internet can trigger panic attacks for those who have anxiety disorder already.

 Again, creating a calming environment is vital for your sleep.
 Stay away from your gadget, especially before bedtime.
 By doing calming exercises and meditation, you promote good sleep.